Alipiosss/tiktok-data-analysis/README.md

 ## 📊 All visualizations are included in the Jupyter notebook `tiktok_analysis.ipynb`.

-## ⚠️ Disclaimer
+## 🛡️ License
-- This project was developed for educational purposes as part of the Google Advanced Data Analytics Certificate.
+This project is for educational purposes under the guidelines of the Google Advanced Data Analytics Certificate.
+No commercial use intended.
-- The dataset used is part of the course materials and is intended for academic exploration only.
-- All insights and visualizations are original and developed independently, based on the dataset used in the course exercise.
-No proprietary Coursera content is included in this repository.

-## 📄 This project is released under the [CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).

 ## 📬 Contact
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/suzanaalipio)